-In route planning for clients The Bernard Johnson Group, Inc.’s planning process seeks improved coordination between land use and utility system and/or transportation system planning; providing cooperative interaction between planning, design, and operation of the utility or transportation services; maintaining a balance between public and private energy use, clean air and water, and encouraging alternative modes of environmentally friendly energy and transportation that will enhance efficiency while providing high levels of environmentally sustainable services and safety.
+The Bernard Johnson Group, inc.’s Route Planning process seeks improved coordination between land use and utility system and/or transportation system planning; providing cooperative interaction between planning, design, and operation of the utility or transportation services; maintaining a balance between public and private energy use, clean air and water, and encouraging alternative modes of environmentally friendly energy and transportation that will enhance efficiency while providing high levels of environmentally sustainable services and safety.

 In addition to achieving an economical route planning solution, other key objectives in route planning often include the following: